jwiddison/SampleBashProfile/README.md

-## Bash Profile
+# Bash Profile

-Just backing up my bash profile to make it easier to move from computer to computer
+This is collection of bash aliases, etc I've found useful.
+Can just be added to your `~/.bash_profile`